GDPR and Data First Party: solutions for a world without cookies

 Increase the visibility of a new collection

-As already mentioned, organising fashion shows in the metaverse or through interactive video games is a way of reaching a new audience.
-Moreover it’s a way to boost the launch of a product or a new collection.
-This is what Balenciaga has done, by forming a partnership with the game Afterworld: The Age of Tomorrow.
+As we have already mentioned, organising fashion shows in the metaverse or through interactive video games is an excellent way of reaching a new audience and boosting the launch of a product or a new collection.
+This is what Balenciaga has done, for example, by forming a partnership with the game Afterworld: The Age of Tomorrow.

-The interactive format offered by gamification allows users to discover clothes in a more immersive context.
-In this case, they could navigate in a virtual reality with characters dressed in the new collection.
+The interactive format offered by gamification allows users to discover clothes in a much more immersive context.
+In this case, they could navigate in a virtual reality with characters dressed from head to toe in the new collection.

 The BZB brand also relied on playable marketing, via the Flip & Win mechanism, to launch its summer collection and generate new leads.